fresheneesz/parsinator.js/Readme.md

 * figure out how errors will work
   * I figured it out.
 Just have expected, let naughty or fill the need for situations like "unexpected end of line"
   * write down information about how to do naughty or.
+* Write down that its important that the Context a parser receives in `this` be copied (with `copy` or `move`) in any combinator passing a context to a subparser.

 * Maybe not, consider state changes: put in detection of loops (eg if a parser doesn't advance something forward, make sure it doesn't loop forever inside a many or soemthing)